Identifying Line, Load, and Ground on a Standard Receptacle

 - LINE Terminals: Connect the incoming power source here.
 This powers the GFCI device itself.

 - LOAD Terminals: Connect the outgoing power wires here.
-Anything connected to these terminals will be protected by the GFCI.
+Anything connected to these terminals will be protected by the GFCI if wired correctly.

 Key Considerations for Receptacle Wiring